pantheon-systems/documentation/source/content/guides/edge-integrations/04-plugin-install.md

 reviewed: "2022-03-09"
 ---

-This doc will help you personalize, and provide custom experiences for visitors to your website, based on Geotargeting (geo) and Interest targeting.
+This doc will help you personalize, and provide custom experiences for visitors to your website, based on Geotargeting and Interest targeting.

 ## Before You Begin